Easter Accords: Background

 Since 1935, the British and French governments had been courting the Italian government under Mussolini in the hope of preventing the formation of an alliance between Italy and Nazi Germany.
 That concern led to the British and the French responses to the Italian invasion of Ethiopia and the Italian involvement in the Spanish Civil War to be weak and ineffectual.

 Additionally, Italy had been broadcasting anti-British propaganda and supplying arms to Arab rebels in British Palestine.

 Meanwhile, Italy sought to turn Britain away from France so that Britain would remain neutral when Italy would decide to attack France.
 That policy would last until the Italians entered the Second World War in June 1940.

 Terms

 In the several agreements signed on the same day, the British and the Italian governments undertook to observe the order in the Mediterranean and to refrain from any actions against the sovereignty of the Kingdoms of Saudi Arabia and Yemen, where the British government had a foothold in Aden while the Italian government controlled Somalia, across the Straits of Aden.
 They also undertook to uphold the freedom of navigation in the Suez Canal and to preserve the peace between their colonial possessions in East Africa.
-Ethiopia was not named in the agreements, but it was clear the British government intended to ignore Italian control there.
+Ethiopia was not named in the agreements, but it was clear the British government intended to ignore the issue to the benefit of Italian control there.
 The Italian government undertook to withdraw its forces from Spain to facilitate the restoration of peace in that country.